 - Students then learn the basics of legal research, briefing cases, and business professionalism in the classroom.

 - The fourth week is an internship at a local law firm, corporate legal department or public sector law office where students actively engage in the work of the law office by attending meetings with attorneys and working on a series of legal case studies (provided by LLI) that involve the volunteer attorneys’ practice area.

 11-12th Grade Summer

 - The 11th and 12th grade summer focuses students on college preparation.

 - Students learn about the legislative process, conflict resolution, the 14th amendment, and discrimination claims.

-- Students receive 30 hours of intensive standardized test preparation through the generosity of Kaplan’s pre-law programs.
+- Students receive 30 hours of intensive standardized test preparation.
 They also undertake writing exercises intended to prepare for college admissions and scholarship applications.